 Stock Options.
 The 2022 Plan permits the grant of incentive stock options to employees and/or nonstatutory stock options to all eligible participants.
-The exercise price of stock options may not be less than the fair market value of our Class A common stock on the grant date, provided that if an incentive stock option is granted to a 10% stockholder, the exercise price may not be less than 110% of the fair market value of our Class A common stock.
-Each stock option agreement will set forth the vesting schedule of the options and the term of the options, which may not exceed 10 years (or five years in the case of an incentive stock option granted to a 10% stockholder).
+The exercise price of stock options may not be less than the fair market value of our Class A common stock on the grant date, provided that if an incentive stock option is granted to a 10% stockholder, the exercise price may not be less than 110% of the fair market value of our Class A common stock option agreement will set forth the vesting schedule of the options and the term of the options, which may not exceed 10 years (or five years in the case of an incentive stock option granted to a 10% stockholder).
 The Committee will determine the method of payment of the exercise price.
 The Committee may provide in an applicable award agreement that, to the extent a stock option is not previously exercised as to all of our Class A common stock subject thereto, and, if the fair market value of one share of our Class A common stock is greater than the exercise price then in effect, then the stock option shall be deemed automatically exercised immediately before its expiration.

 Stock Appreciation Rights.
 The 2022 Plan permits the grant of stock appreciation rights, which entitle the holder to receive shares of our Class A common stock or cash having an aggregate value equal to the appreciation in the fair market value of our Class A common stock between the grant date and the exercise date, times the number of shares of our Class A common stock subject to the award.
+The exercise price of stock appreciation rights may not be less than the fair market value of our Class A common stock subject to the award.
 The exercise price of stock appreciation rights may not be less than the fair market value of our Class A common stock on the date of grant.
-Each stock appreciation rights agreement will set forth the vesting schedule of the stock appreciation rights.
-The Committee may provide in an applicable award agreement that, to the extent a stock appreciation right is not previously exercised as to all of our Class A common stock subject thereto, and, if the fair market value of one share of our Class A common stock is greater than the exercise price then in effect, then the stock appreciation right shall be deemed automatically exercised immediately before its expiration.
+Each stock appreciation rights agreement will set forth the vesting schedule of the stock appreciation right is not previously exercised as to all of our Class A common stock subject thereto, and, if the fair market value of one share of our Class A common stock is greater than the exercise price then in effect, then the stock appreciation right shall be deemed automatically exercised immediately before its expiration.